 Whatever your situation may be, are you sure you’ve done all you can to fall asleep naturally?

 Sleeping pills can have some wild side effects that may not make taking them worth it.

-There are many great natural remedies that may help you sleep more easily – even if you struggle with it currently.
+Many great natural remedies may help you sleep more easily – even if you struggle with it currently.

 Also, check out these insomnia quotes and sayings for when you can’t sleep.